shaqir/iOS-Architectures/MVVM/README.md

 ## 🧪 Running Tests : XCTest

 - In Xcode, go to the Test Navigator (⌘ + 6).
-- https://www.linkedin.com/in/sakirali-saiyed-57387762/Click the ▶️ button next to MVVM_SwiftUI_Combine_DemoTests to run all tests.
+- Click the ▶️ button next to MVVM_DemoTests to run all tests.

 Tests include: